vctfence/scrapbee/AUTOMATION.md

     select:        true                             // Select the bookmark in the interface });
 ```
 All parameters are optional.
-The relevant missing parameters will be captured
+The relevant missing parameters (url, title, icon, content, content_type) will be captured
 from the active tab.
 If the <code>url</code> parameter is explicitly set to an empty string,
 it will remain empty.